 Thunderhead by Neal Shusterman – Book 2 in Arc of a Scythe

 Will there ever be a better sequel than Thunderhead?
 I highly doubt it.

 This book portrays such an intelligent way of adding another layer to your story.
 Shusterman expands his world greatly in this one all while keeping the plot from the first book.
 It raises the stakes and introduces new characters that fit seamlessly with everything else in the book.
 Such a thing could easily come off as a divergence from “the important stuff”, but no. Shusterman is an expert at connecting everything.

 The Girl in the Tower by Katherine Arden – Book 2 in Winternight Trilogy

 The Girl in the Tower is a great example of the story going in a completely different direction compared to the first book.
-I think it works because the trilogy in general is very character-driven and a lot of the main character’s development happens in this book.
+I think it works because the trilogy, in general, is very character-driven and a lot of the main character’s development happens in this book.
 The most important part of a character-driven novel in my book and so it doesn’t become boring.
-And yes, the plot takes a turn but it still manages to connect book 1 and 3 in a mindblowing way.
+And yes, the plot takes a turn but it still manages to connect books 1 and 3 in a mind-blowing way.